The Books that Influence My Writing Life

 Lens Influence

-The third type of influence that I don’t mean—but one that is related to cultural influence—is influence of lens.
+The third type of influence that I don’t mean—but one related to cultural influence—is the influence of the lens.

-My junior year of college—The year after I finished The Autobiography—I began dating a feminist.
-She was smart, tough, and we argued about everything.
-She was a Women’s Studies minor and she encouraged me to take courses.
-And so I did.6 That began my very slow introduction to understanding the lens of a story.
+My junior year of college—the year after I finished The Autobiography—I began dating a feminist.
+She was smart and tough, and we argued about everything.
+She had a Women’s Studies minor, and she encouraged me to take courses.
+And so I did.
+The outcome of my time in the Women’s Studies department is another story for another time.
+That began my very slow introduction to understanding the lens of a story.

 Fast forward about two decades.

-Three years ago, I subscribed to the New York Book Review and The New York Times Sunday edition.7 Since the American bookstore experience has all but died,8 I wanted to make sure I continued to find writers who would normally not show up in my sphere.
+I subscribed to the New York Book Review and the New York Times Sunday edition.
+I did this almost exclusively so I could read the Book Reviews insert.
+Since the American bookstore experience has all but died.
+Thanks, Bezos.
+I wanted to make sure I continued to find writers who would normally not show up in my sphere.
 Whenever I come across a book that I need to read, I use Goodreads to track it.
 I’ll never catch up with my growing list, but I’ve also eliminated the excuse that I didn’t know where to find books by authors who weren’t like me.

-In the last year, the two books9 that have influenced me the most: Harriet Said, by Beryl Bainbridge and Homegoing, by Yaa Gyasi.10
+In the last year, these are only the two most recent books.
+This is probably the longest list I have spanning from Susan Faludi’s Backlash to bell hook’s Belonging. that have influenced me the most: Harriet Said, by Beryl Bainbridge and Homegoing, by Yaa Gyasi.
+Gyasi is a Ghanaian-American writer who wrote Homegoing while in the prestigious Iowa Writers Workshop.

 But it’s not the writing that put her on this list.
 The story—and I can’t explain the plot without ruining the book—inverts so much of what you think about women protagonists.
-Harriet Said takes American culture—specifically as it relates to women and girls—and weaves a dark magic in the story.11
+Harriet Said takes American culture—specifically as it relates to women and girls—and weaves a dark magic in the story.
+I realized many years ago that I’m not exactly the prototypical reader.
+I enjoy books with female protagonists, particularly when given dark or hard dimensions.
+I didn’t realize those characters are a hard sell until I spoke with my friend Janelle Brown, an author who writes about deeply complicated female characters.

-On the other hand, Gyasi’s Homegoing tells the story of the American slave trade through the lens of a two sisters in single family on the Gold Coast.
-Each chapter introduces a new generation, bouncing between the descendants of the sisters.12 I had to stop reading the book in public because I couldn’t get through a chapter without bursting into tears.
+On the other hand, Gyasi’s Homegoing tells the story of the American slave trade through the lens of two sisters in a single family on the Gold Coast.
+Each chapter introduces a new generation, bouncing between the descendants of the sisters.
+This is the first time I was ever thankful for a family tree, which I referred to repeatedly as I read.
+I had to stop reading the book in public because I couldn’t get through a chapter without bursting into tears.
 It’s simply—and without hyperbole—the most powerful book I’ve ever read.

-So these books—and countless others like it—have influenced how I see the world, but they also haven’t influenced my writing.
+So these books—and countless others like them—have influenced how I see the world, but they also haven’t influenced my writing.

 Friend Influences